BaptisteP31/Latency-Recorder/README.md

 docker-compose up -d
 ```
 This starts the following containers:
-- `latency_recorder`: The main application for recording server latency.
+- `latency_recorder`: The main application for recording server latency and performing speed tests.
-- `db`: A MariaDB database that stores the latency data.
+- `db`: A MariaDB database that stores the latency and speed test data.

 ## Usage ⚙️

+### Latency Tests
 1. Connect to the database with your preferred SQL client.
 By default, the database is exposed on port 3306, and the database name is `latency_recorder`.
 The default credentials are:
     - Username: `user`
     - Password: `password`